 There are many Desert Tortoises up for adoption from your local refuge (in Arizona and California and perhaps other states) but there is a detailed application and approval process to go through first.

-With my horse in the trailer, my little goat tucked in a carrier a tiny desert tortoise on my lap, we headed home.
+With my horse in the trailer, my little goat tucked in a carrier and a tiny desert tortoise on my lap, we headed home.

 “Now what should we name him?”
 I asked Brent.